Table of Contents

 - Continue where you left off: Remembers all your open tabs from the previous browsing session and lets you continue where you left off.

-That brings us to the end of the first part of Settings app Now, let us explore the “Advanced” section.
+That brings us to the end of the first part of the Settings app Now, let us explore the “Advanced” section.
 Ready?

 Advanced Settings in Chrome OS